 This cart is best suited for carrying plants, soil, and other supplies because it’s specifically designed for gardeners.
 It can hold up to 400 pounds in its bed, which is equivalent to eight wheelbarrows.
 Thanks to pneumatic wheels and a long foam handle, you can push and pull it with ease.
 Since the cart sits on two wheels, it can be tilted backward and emptied out.
 The end also slides open, making it easy to load, unload, and dump out.

 This cart has a durable, rust-proof aluminum frame, which can hold up well to various weather conditions and everyday wear and tear.
 The high sides prevent loose materials, such as mulch and soil, from falling out.
-Made out of 4-ply plywood, the side panels add to this cart’s classic appeal.
+Made out of four-ply plywood, the side panels add to this cart’s classic appeal.
 It’s available in two sizes—medium and large—and three solid colors to suit a variety of needs.
 The assembly process is somewhat complex, so be sure to follow the instructions carefully.

 Quick-release dumping system